 Historical fiction is always a good bet, and we like John Steinbeck’s The Moon is Down which deals with the inhabitants of a small town in Norway during World War II.

 Or perhaps, the Jane Austen-esque aficionado.
 If you have an Austen lover on your list—someone who flocks to all things Austen but perhaps already owns everything Ms. Austen published—allow us to give you some other ideas.
 Elizabeth Gaskell captures the spirit of Austen in works like North and South and Wives and Daughters.
-In another vein, perhaps an unexpected suggestion in this category (but that’s what we’re here for!), Charles Dickens’ A Tale of Two Cities is great option.
+In another vein, Charles Dickens’ A Tale of Two Cities is great option.

 Poetry compilations make for great gifts for the hopeless romantic on your list.
 Nobel Prize in Literature winner, Wislawa Szymborska, has compiled a number of appealing poems exploring themes of love, nature, and art in collections such as Miracle Fair and Poems New & Collected.
 Carl Sandburg’s collection, Honey and Salt also engages with the topic of love (as well as life and death!).
 And many of Charles van Sandwyk’s numerous works, such as Affairs of the Heart—a romantic set of poems supplemented with illustrations from the talented author himself—would make a perfect gift.
 The great thing about giving the gift of poetry—as both a collectible and a reading copy—is that collections of poems offer a wide-range of foci and something new every time one opens the page.